Biden takes the helm as president: 'Democracy has prevailed'

 "I will always fight for you.
 I will be watching.
 I will be listening and I will tell you that the future of this country has never been better," said Trump.
 He wished the incoming administration well but never mentioned Biden's name.

 Trump’s second impeachment trial could start as early as this week.
-That could test the ability of the Senate, poised to come under Democratic control, to balance impeachment proceedings with confirmation hearings and votes on Biden’s Cabinet choices.
+That will test the ability of the Senate, now coming under Democratic control, to balance impeachment proceedings with confirmation hearings and votes on Biden’s Cabinet choices.

+The White House, desolate in Trump's waning days, sprang back to life Wednesday afternoon, with Biden staffers moving in and new COVID-19 safety measures, like plastic shields on desks, installed.

 Additional reporting by Associated Press writers Jill Colvin and Darlene Superville in Washington and Michelle L. Price in Las Vegas.